Clozee: Career

-In 2012, she released her first official EP Dubious; the same year, she self-released two albums, Remixes and Guitar Covers, in which she showcased her take on other people's music.
-The following year, her second EP, Poetic Assassin, was released on Gravitas Recordings in October 2013.
-While she continued to find support for her tracks online, CloZee was initially met with mixed reception from French crowds who favored trance and techno genres.
-Taking her tour to the United States in 2014, she found crowds to be much more receptive towards her style of music, particularly in Oakland, California, Chicago, Illinois, and Denver, Colorado.
+In 2012, she released her first official EP Dubious; the same year, she self-released two albums, Remixes and Guitar Covers, in which she showcased her interpretations of other artists' songs.
+In October 2013, she released her second EP, Poetic Assassin, was on Gravitas Recordings i While she continued to find support for her songs in online spaces, CloZee was initially met with mixed reception from French crowds who favored trance and techno genres.
+Nonetheless she found American crowds to be much more receptive towards her style of music in her 2014 U.S. tour, particularly in Oakland, Chicago and Denver.

 A year later, CloZee released the track "Koto", under the label Otodayo Records, after writing it in just two days.
-Shortly following its release, the track was posted to the YouTube channel "Mr. Suicide Sheep", a prominent channel dedicated to posting various electronic music, and quickly began racking up several million views.
-As of October 2024, the song has been played on YouTube over 37 million times.
-Riding the momentum of the song's popularity, CloZee partnered again with the Gravitas label to continue booking US shows and tours through 2016 and 2017.
+Shortly following its release, the track was posted to the YouTube channel "Mr. Suicide Sheep", a prominent electronic music channel, and quickly racked up several million views.
+As of October 2024, the song has been played on YouTube over 37 million times, and 39 million times by April 2026.
+Capitalising on song's momentum, CloZee partnered again with the Gravitas label to continue booking U.S. tours in 2016 and 2017.

 In 2018, CloZee released her debut album, Evasion.
-The album marked the project's first commercial success, debuting at 11 on the Billboard Dance/Electronic Album Sales chart.
-In French, the word evasion means an escape from reality, when used in the context of music.
-CloZee's goal with this album was to transport the listener to an alternate and welcoming reality.
-The album showcased her ability to seamlessly blend diverse musical elements, creating a sonic tapestry that captivated listeners worldwide.
-Tracks like Spiral and Red Forest exemplify the fusion of electronic beats with world music influences, establishing CloZee as a mainstay in the experimental bass and world bass scenes.
+The album marked the project's first commercial success, debuting at number 11 on the Billboard Dance/Electronic Album Sales chart.
+In French, the word "evasion" means an escape from reality, when used in the context of music.
+In this context, CloZee's aimed for this album to transport listeners to a welcoming alternate reality.

-In May 2020, CloZee decided to relocate with her partner to Denver due to its prominence within the bass music scene.
-A few months later, she released her sophomore album, Neon Jungle, in July 2020.
+In May 2020, CloZee relocated with her partner to Denver due to its prominence in the global electronic dance music (EDM) scene.
+In July of that year, she released her sophomore album, Neon Jungle.
 Thematically, the album draws heavily on inspiration from the natural world.
-Its lead single, "Winter is Coming", was written following a visit to Lys, Pyrénées-Atlantiques, with CloZee inspired to create a sound "echoing snowy mountain views"; the title, originally serving as a placeholder, was decided to be kept as a tribute to the TV show Game of Thrones.
-A tour had been planned in support of the album, however, the COVID-19 pandemic forced its cancellation.
+Its lead single, "Winter is Coming", was written following a visit to Lys, Pyrénées-Atlantiques in France's Pyrenee Mountains, with CloZee inspired to create a sound "echoing snowy mountain views".
+CloZee decided to keep the song's name, which originally was only intended as a placeholder, as a tribute to the TV show Game of Thrones.
+A tour had been planned in support of the album, but was cancelled due to the COVID-19 pandemic.

 In July 2023, CloZee released her third album, Microworlds.
-Unlike during previous releases, travel remained restricted through the development of Microworlds, limiting the ability to use the outside world for inspiration.
-This, coupled with writer's block stemming from the pandemic, prolonged the album's development, taking around two years to complete.
-Following its release, the album was supported by a 45-stop tour, ending on a two-night run held Dec 30–31 at Mission Ballroom in Denver.
+Unlike during previous album recordings, she was not able to travel during the development of Microworlds, limiting her ability to use the outside world for inspiration.
+This lack of inspirational travel, coupled with writer's block stemming from the pandemic, prolonged the album's development, taking around two years to complete.
+Following its release, the album was supported by a 45-stop tour, ending on a two-night run held on 30–31 December 2023 at the Mission Ballroom in Denver.